jacoblapworth/akahu-sdk-swift/src/react/components/dropdown/dropdown.toggled.md

 Since this example is no longer using the dropdown for the optimized use case, there are certain user interactions that need to be handled manually.

-**First, the `restrictToViewPort` prop of `<DropDownToggled />` is set to `false`** to ensure that the user is never required to scroll the contents of the date picker.
+**First, the `restrictToViewPort` prop of `DropDownToggled` is set to `false`** to ensure that the user is never required to scroll the contents of the date picker.
 Scrolling is fine for lists, but scrolling a date picker is a cumbersome user experience.
-This does mean that the date picker might hang off the edge of the screen or slightly cover the button, but this is prerrable to having to scroll inside of the dropdown.
+This means that the date picker might hang off the edge of the screen or slightly cover the button, but this is preferable to having to scroll inside of the dropdown.

-**The `<DropDown />` component is also not able to focus the datepicker automatically.**  Since the date picker has to receive focus in order to handle keyboard events, it's essential that focus is moved.
-To accomplish this, call `XUIDatePicker.focus` once the `<DropDown />` is positioned and visible by passing it as a callback to the `onOpenAnimationEnd` prop of `<DropDownToggled />` instead of the `onOpen` prop.  `onOpen` is called as soon as the user takes an action to open the dropdown, so the date picker isn't able to receive focus yet.
+**The `DropDown` component is also not able to focus the datepicker automatically.**  Since the date picker has to receive focus in order to handle keyboard events, it's essential that focus is moved.
+To accomplish this, call `XUIDatePicker.focus` once the `DropDown` is positioned and visible by passing it as a callback to the `onOpenAnimationEnd` prop of `DropDownToggled` instead of the `onOpen` prop.  `onOpen` is called as soon as the user takes an action to open the dropdown, so the date picker isn't able to receive focus yet.

 **Keyboard users also need to use the tab key to navigate** to the next/previous month buttons or the selects controlling the month and year.
 However, the dropdown will close when the user hits the tab key by default.
-To prevent this, set the `closeOnTab` prop to false on `<DropDownToggled />`.
+To prevent this, set the `closeOnTab` prop to false on `DropDownToggled`.

 **Lastly, the dropdown must be manually closed when the user has selected a date.**  The `XUIDatePicker.onSelectDate` callback is used to set state and call `DropDownToggled.closeDropDown`.

 ### DropDown with Text Input Trigger

-It is highly recommended that you use the [Autocompleter](#autocompleter) to implement this pattern if it fits your use case.
-It handles theses customizations by default.
+It is highly recommended that you use [`Autocompleter`](#autocompleter) to implement this pattern if it fits your use case.
+It handles these customizations by default.

-By default, the DropDown handles keyboard events for you because focus is actually placed on the DropDown's DOM node.
+By default, `DropDown` handles keyboard events for you because focus is actually placed on the `DropDown`'s DOM node.
 In many situations, that may not be desirable.
 One common use case is where the trigger is actually a text input, since the user generally wants to be able to type in the text box.

 ```
 require('array.prototype.find').shim();